lanl/LaGriT/documentation/INSTALL.md

 to install all non-stock pre-requisites.

-On macOS, run
+On macOS, if you use [Homebrew](https://brew.sh), run

-    brew update && brew install gcc wget
+    brew update && brew install gcc wget cmake python

-if `gfortran` is not present on your system.
+or, if you use [MacPorts](https://www.macports.org),

+    sudo port selfupdate && sudo port install cmake gcc wget python

+to install all non-stock pre-requisites.

 ### 1.2.
 Cloning LaGriT